Lost and Found Pets

 What to do if your pet is lost or if you have found a pet:

-- If a pet is lost, leave an item with your pet’s scent on it outside of your home.
-Walk or ride a bike around your home to leave a scent trail that your dog or cat may be able to detect.
+4. If a pet is lost, leave an item with your pet’s scent on it outside of your home.

-- Contact other area facilities or your local police department and report your lost pet:
+7. Contact other area facilities or your local police department and report a lost or found pet:

-- Call your veterinarian and other local veterinary offices to report the lost pet and/or post a flyer.
+8. Call your veterinarian and other local veterinary offices to report the lost/found pet and/or post a flyer.

 When you have found your pet, please notify all resources that your pet has been found.
-We also recommend getting your dog or cat microchipped at SICSA or your veterinary office.
-Walk-in microchipping is available at SICSA for $25.
-Please call 937-294-6505 for more information.
+We also recommend getting your dog or cat microchipped at your veterinary office.